psidhu42/mechacar-statistical-analysis/README.md

 - Based on the p-value shown above, circled in green it is lower than zero, the slope of the linear model should be considered non-zero.

-- This linear model predicts mpg of MechaCar prototypes effectively because the R-squared value is about 71%, which tells us that the majority of the results will be accurate.
+- This linear model predicts MPG of MechaCar prototypes effectively because the R-squared value is about 71%, which tells us that the majority of the results will be accurate.

 ## Summary Statistics on Suspension Coils